usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ## Release 0.41.0 - September, 2025

 Welcome to Rascal 0.41.0!
-This release comes with great improvements in usability (parse error recovery, loading speed) and enormous progress with type-checking and compilation.
+This release comes with great improvements in usability (parse error recovery, loading speed) and enormous progress with type checking and compilation.
 Numerous additions to the standard library and a _big change_ in the Java language support setup...
 The release notes are organized by major topics and there is a list of smaller improvements at the end, including a list of linked closed issues and the merged pull requests.

 Many, if not most, of the improvements to the Rascal project were both funded and executed by Swat.engineering BV.
 Thanks!